NPDebs/NPDebs/README.md

 </div>

+---
-- 🔭 I’m currently working on ...
+- 🔭 I’m working on refining my <a href="https://npdebs.github.io/Portfolio-Website" style="text-decoration: none;">portfolio.</a>
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning React.
-- 👯 I’m looking to collaborate on ...
+- 🤝🏻 I derive immense satisfaction collaborating on open-source projects.
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with landing an internship position.
-- 💬 Ask me about ...
+- 💬 Ask me about centering divs.
-- 📫 How to reach me: ...
+- 📫 How to reach me: deborahudoh02@gmail.com
-- 😄 Pronouns: ...
+- 👧🏽 Pronouns: She/Her
-- ⚡ Fun fact: ...
+- 😻 Fun fact: Mothering 7 cats is the sole purpose of my existence.

 ---
 ### :hammer_and_wrench: Languages and Tools: